Earned it: Astros receive World Series rings Tuesday

 The ring's design has been kept under wraps with even players saying they don't know what their new jewelry will look like.

-The ring ceremony follows a memorable home opening night for both the team and the fans.
+The ring ceremony at 6:30 p.m. follows a memorable home opening night for both the team and the fans.

 Crews experienced a slight hiccup trying to unveil the World Series pennant.